HugeCoderGuy/HugeCoderGuy/README.md

-### Raspberry Pi Dash Camera (8/2022)
+### Raspberry Pi Dash Camera (Python)
 <p align="center">
 <img src="https://media.giphy.com/media/Jx5bLprFNUCUhqeEbr/giphy-downsized.gif" width="500" align="center">
 </p>
 I was reviewing dash cameras online and realized that I could make one myself.
-The circuit and software were certainly more challenging than I originally thought, but it was a great opportunity to introduce myself to some crucial python skills.
+The circuit and software were certainly more challenging than I originally thought, but it was a great opportunity to play around under the hood of a linux device.

 <p align="center">